Project

 Feature Proposal: Extend 'protected' to support module friendship

-Added by matthewd (Matthew Draper) over 7 years ago.
-Updated about 2 years ago.
+Added by matthewd (Matthew Draper) about 8 years ago.
+Updated almost 3 years ago.

 Status: